Simon Craddock Lee, PhD, MPH

 - BA, History of Art, Yale University

 Dr. Lee's research leverages implementation science to optimize cancer healthcare delivery in safety-net settings, urban and rural.
 His science emphasizes mixed-method multilevel evaluation in pragmatic trial design.
 Dr. Lee advocates for research partnerships that foster learning health systems and other collaborations that enable science to support community priorities.
-An Associate Editor of Annals of Family Medicine, he also serves on the editorial board of the Journal of Cancer Survivorship.
+He serves on the editorial boards of Health Psychology and the Journal of Cancer Survivorship.